Great raft spider: Diet and feeding

 Great raft spiders are predatory and hunt from perches at the water's edge.
-They primarily feed on aquatic invertebrates such as pond skaters, dragonfly larvae, small fish and smaller aquatic spiders.
+They primarily feed on aquatic invertebrates such as pond skaters, dragonfly larvae and smaller aquatic spiders, as well as small fish.
 They will also feed on drowning terrestrial invertebrates and have been known to catch small vertebrates such as sticklebacks and tadpoles.
 To hunt aquatic prey they have developed a sensory system of chaetae, a covering of sensory hairs on its legs.
 These are used to detect the vibrations made as prey hits the surface or moves through the water.
 It will typically position itself with the back legs on a plant stem and the front legs on the water surface to be able to detect any prey.
 When prey is found the spider is able to run across the surface of the water to reach it by use of surface tension.
 They are also known to hunt underwater by running down the stems of plants to reach prey, this can also be used to avoid capture by predators.